telerik/ajax-docs/controls/togglebutton/client-side-programming/overview.md

 # Client-side Programming Overview

 **RadToggleButton** provides a flexible client-side API.
 You can easily interact with the button in the browser using the RadToggleButton client-side object.
-In addition to a variety of [client-side events]({%slug togglebutton/client-side-programming/events/overview%}), the [client-side object model]({%slug togglebutton/client-side-programming/togglebutton-object%}) lets you achieve complicated tasks while avoiding unnecessary post-backs.
+In addition to a variety of [client-side events]({%slug togglebutton/client-side-programming/events/overview%}), the [client-side object model]({%slug togglebutton/client-side-programming/togglebutton-object%}) lets you achieve complicated tasks while avoiding unnecessary postbacks.

 ## Getting the RadToggleButton client-side object